robertokbr/buymeacookie/README.md

   <h3 align="center">buymeacookie</h3>

   <p align="center">
-    And crowd funding application made on top of the fundMe smart contract.
+    A crowd funding application made on top of the fundMe smart contract.
     <br />
     <a href="https://buy-me-a-cookie.rbjr.dev">View Demo</a>
     ·